Replacement car battery

 Back in the old days this was an important job.
 To check the fluid levels in the battery top cells.
 Access was through a plastic top that you had to screw out.
 The acid level could then be checked and topped up accordingly.
 In fact I am sure that many new drivers of the past 5 years wont know that this type of battery exists.

-Another myth in the article is the need to charge your battery if the car is not regularly used.
-I admit that it could shorten the life of the battery but drivers of today do not have the time to take their battery off for charging whether it be by a smart charger or any other type of charger.
+if the car is not regularly used.
+I admit that it could shorten the life of the battery, but drivers today do not have the time to take their batteries off for charging, whether it be by a smart charger or any other type of charger.

 Battery replacement can be stressful at the best of times, however, as the cost of living continues to rise, never has the potential cost of a battery failure loomed so large.
 It’s widely known that the